Kareo Terms of Service

 b.
 Credit Card and ACH

-Customer must pay all fees (US$) with a credit card or via ACH upon receipt of an invoice from Kareo.
+Customer must pay all fees (in US dollars) with a credit card or via ACH upon receipt of an invoice from Kareo.
 If the credit card or ACH is not valid or the payment is not otherwise made, Customer must pay the amount owed upon receipt of an invoice.
 Customer hereby authorizes Kareo to charge such credit card or withdraw from Customer’s bank account via ACH for all purchased Services and related services, and any renewals.

 d.
 Suspension of Service for Non Payment

 Kareo may suspend or terminate the Service, or both, if Customer has not paid amounts owed to Kareo when due.
-In advance of any suspension or termination, Kareo will make commercially reasonable efforts to send a minimum 5-day notice of payment default to Customer prior to suspension or termination (Customer is responsible updating its contact information with Kareo and notifying Kareo of any changes to such information).
+In advance of any suspension or termination, Kareo will make commercially reasonable efforts to send a minimum five-day (5-day) notice of payment default to Customer prior to suspension or termination (Customer is responsible updating its contact information with Kareo and notifying Kareo of any changes to such information).

 e.
 Fee Changes